Davide-sd/ip_address/README.md

 ![tooltip screenshot](screenshots/screenshot_4.png)
 ![expanded screenshot](screenshots/screenshot_3.png)

+*Master* branch deals with Plasma 6. *plasma5* branch contains the code for Plasma 5.

 ## Dependencies

 The primary functions of the widget (check IP address) should work correctly even if the following dependencies are not installed.
 Anyway, to get the best experience you need: